ibm-cloud-docs/Registry/index.md

 1. Log in to {{site.data.keyword.Bluemix_notm}}.

     ```
-    bx login
+    ibmcloud login
     ```
     {: pre}

 2. Add a namespace to create your own image repository.
 Replace _&lt;my_namespace&gt;_ with your preferred namespace.

     ```
-    bx cr namespace-add <my_namespace>
+    ibmcloud cr namespace-add <my_namespace>
     ```
     {: pre}

-3. To ensure that your namespace is created, run the `bx cr namespace-list` command.
+3. To ensure that your namespace is created, run the `ibmcloud cr namespace-list` command.

     ```
-    bx cr namespace-list
+    ibmcloud cr namespace-list
     ```
     {: pre}